psu-epl/psu-epl.github.com/LPKF-Supplies.md

 # BITS!!

 When ordering bits from [Think and Tinker](http://precisebits.com/), **please be SURE to select "Ringed" and let them know in the order it should be ringed for the LPKF S63**.
+Also, they come in packages of 10, so go ahead and order 10 of each, we'll use them :)

 ### Isolation bits ("Universal cutters")